The Gray Man (novel)

 The Gray Man is the debut novel by Mark Greaney, published on September 29, 2009 by Jove Books.
-It is also the first book in the Gray Man series, featuring assassin and former CIA operative Court Gentry.
-The book follows Gentry on the run from a former CIA officer who wants him dead in order to safeguard his client’s interests in Nigeria.
+It is also the first book in the Gray Man series, featuring assassin and former CIA operative Court Gentry, and was followed by On Target.
+The book follows Gentry on the run from a former CIA officer who wants him dead in order to safeguard his client's interests in Nigeria.

 It was adapted into a film in 2022, starring Ryan Gosling as the title character.

 Plot summary

 Court Gentry, known as the Gray Man, assassinates the Nigerian minister of energy in Syria.
 Escaping into nearby Iraq, he rescues the lone survivor of a U.S. Army Chinook helicopter shot down by local Al-Qaeda forces.

 Gentry's handler Sir Donald Fitzroy is visited by Lloyd, a lawyer and former CIA officer working for the French conglomerate LaurentGroup, at his office in London.
 Lloyd demands that Fitzroy eliminate Gentry for killing the energy minister, a condition set by the Nigerian president (who is the minister's brother) before signing a contract with LaurentGroup to commence natural gas operations in his country.
 To ensure his compliance, Lloyd has Fitzroy's son, daughter-in-law, and twin granddaughters kidnapped and taken to a château in Normandy, France.

 Fitzroy reluctantly orders Gentry's exfiltration team to kill him, but he manages to kill them all.
 Gentry then goes to nearby Turkey and boards a flight to Prague, Czech Republic.
 He identifies and kills an Albanian hit squad, one of twelve sent by Lloyd from around the world to eliminate him for a $20 million bounty.
 Gentry calls Fitzroy, who tells him that the Nigerians had kidnapped his family.
 Gentry decides to go to Normandy and rescue them.

 Gentry makes a stop at Budapest, Hungary to obtain a forged passport from counterfeiter Laszlo Szabo, who had crossed paths with Gentry when he was part of a CIA paramilitary team.
 Szabo betrays him to the CIA, who had issued a shoot-on-sight directive on Gentry four years ago.
 He then demands a ransom from Fitzroy as Lloyd sends in an Indonesian hit squad.
 Gentry manages to escape from Szabo's trap as a CIA paramilitary team gets into a gunfight with the Indonesians, with Szabo killed in the crossfire.